engenmt-pp/Alice/README.md

 ---
 <br>

 The kernel of the checkout page lies in the `initPayPalButton` call with the functions passed into the `createOrder` and `onApprove` keys.
-Where simpler contexts allow for the Javascript SDK itself to create and capture the order, PPCP requires our server to make the API calls, so we begin by submitting a POST request to our server through `/api/create-order` containing the price, Payee's (Merchant's) Merchant ID, and the Partner's BN code.
+Where simpler contexts allow for the Javascript SDK itself to create and capture the order, PPCP requires our server to make the API calls, so we begin by submitting a POST request to our server through `/api/create-order` containing the price, the Payee's (Merchant's) Merchant ID, and the Partner's BN code.

 To consume this API call, we'll create a new function in `api.py` that calls out to the [Orders v2 API](https://developer.paypal.com/docs/api/orders/v2/#orders_create).
 We can extract the contents of the request using the [`flask.request` object](https://flask.palletsprojects.com/en/2.0.x/api/#flask.request).
 In addition to the usual authentication headers, we also need to add the Partner's BN code under the key `PayPal-Partner-Attribution-Id` for PayPal to properly associate the order with the partner.
 Moreover, the order will only be associated with the Merchant if the Merchant's "Merchant ID" is passed into the API request in the `payee` field.